HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 \subsection{\ce{SD_2} in MCB}

-The possibility of placing the UCN SD$_\text{2}$ converter into a moderator cooling block was studied.
+The possibility of placing the UCN SD$_\text{2}$ converter in the moderator cooling block was studied.
 The MCB is a piece made of steel located in the target vessel with the sole purpose of shielding (see Section 3.2 in \cite{zaniniworkshop2022}).
 A part of the MCB that surrounds the twister and the LD$_2$ moderator (see \cref{fig:InitialBaselineModelOfLD2AndMCB_Blahoslav}) can be potentially modified to fit the UCN converter inside \cite{zaniniworkshop2022}.
 In this section, we describe the analysis of a SD$_\text{2}$ converter, while a He-II converter in the MCB is described in \cref{subsec:he-in-mcb}.
 The basic concept is to place the SD$_\text{2}$ UCN converter into MCB near the cold source (see position 2 of Figure 4 in \cite{zaniniworkshop2022}), which would make use of cold neutrons streaming from the LD$_2$ moderator to produce UCNs.
 However, as it is clear from \cref{fig:P_UCNMap_BaselineModel}, in the current baseline model few cold neutrons can reach the MCB location, leading to small $P_\text{UCN}$.
-The solution consists in upgrading the baseline model and, in particular, the Be reflector and steel surrounding the LD$_2$ moderator, by designing a channel connecting the LD$_2$ moderator and the MCB. \\
+This can be solved by upgrading the baseline model and, in particular, the Be reflector and steel surrounding the LD$_2$ moderator, by designing a channel connecting the LD$_2$ moderator and the MCB. \\